appseconnect/docs/_posts/Package Documents/2020-12-23-Package-Document-For-NAV-Magento-B2C.md

 Given below are the Master Data Configuration Details:

 • Configuration Data Add [Attribute Sets]
-Description: This master data syncs the configuration details of the Product Attribute Sets.
+This master data syncs the configuration details of the Product Attribute Sets.

 • Configuration Data Add [Attributes]
-Description: This master data syncs the configuration details of the Product Attributes.
+This master data syncs the configuration details of the Product Attributes.

 • Configuration Data Add [Attribute Options]
-Description: This master data syncs the configuration details of the Product Attribute Options.
+This master data syncs the configuration details of the Product Attribute Options.

 • Configuration Data Add [Tax Class]
-Description: This master data syncs the configuration details of the Product Tax Classes.
+This master data syncs the configuration details of the Product Tax Classes.

 • Configuration Data Add [WebSites]
-Description: This master data syncs the configuration details of the application websites.
+This master data syncs the configuration details of the application websites.

 • Configuration Data Add [Item Categories]
-Description: This master data syncs the configuration details of the Product Categories.
+This master data syncs the configuration details of the Product Categories.

 • Configuration Data Add [CustomerGroup]
-Description: This master data syncs the configuration details of the Customer Groups.
+This master data syncs the configuration details of the Customer Groups.

 • Configuration Data Add [States]
-Description: .
+This master data syncs the configuration details of the State depending on Country Code.